WinVector/Examples/rebalance/rw_invariant.md

 the model, as this has enough power to select completely different sets of training data under different re-weightings.
 The “outcome proportional” re-weighting, is are more limited set of transformations.
+Essentially they are exactly the re-weightings that are adjustments of outcome priors.

 [Our thesis
 is](https://win-vector.com/2020/08/07/dont-use-classification-rules-for-classification-problems/):